Updated: Jul 16

 Electronic invoicing applies to all the businesses that are registered under GST and issues B2B invoices in a phased manner as notified by the Government.

 Yes, it is mandatory for all the businesses who fall under the ambit of e-invoicing and need to issue an e-invoice for all B2B supplies.

-What type of documents are to be reported to GST system?
+What type of documents are to be reported to the GST system?

-Following documents are covered under the concept of e-invoice.
-Meaning the creator of these document needs to upload it to the IRP (Invoice Registration Portal) system.
+The following documents are covered under the concept of e-invoice.
+Meaning the creator of these documents needs to upload them to the IRP (Invoice Registration Portal) system.

 Invoice by Supplier

 Any other document as required by law to be reported by the creator of the document.

 What are the modes of generating e-Invoice?